‘Beyond Paradise: The Life of Ramon Novarro’ discusses the tragic gay actor best remembered for the silent ‘Ben-Hur’ & for his brutal death

-The tragic story of gay actor Ramon Novarro, the first Latin American Hollywood star, is told in Beyond Paradise: The Life of Ramon Novarro.
-A top Metro-Goldwyn-Mayer (and previously Metro Pictures) contract player from the early 1920s to the mid-1930s, Novarro is unfortunately best remembered for his brutal death on Halloween eve 1968.
-See also:
+The tragic story of gay actor Ramon Novarro is told in Beyond Paradise: The Life of Ramon Novarro.
+A top Metro-Goldwyn-Mayer contract player from the mid-1920s to the mid-1930s, Novarro is best remembered as the star of the mammoth silent blockbuster Ben-Hur and for his brutal death on Halloween eve 1968.

 Ramon Novarro movies